California Apartment Accident Lawyers

 • Lacerations — Broken glass, sharp objects, or jagged surfaces in poorly maintained areas may cause cuts, abrasions, and other bodily injuries.

-• Wrongful Death – In tragic cases, an accident may lead to the loss of a loved one.
-In this case, the negligent party must absolutely be held accountable for their actions (or inaction).
+• Wrongful Death — In tragic cases, an accident may lead to the loss of a loved one.
+In these cases, the negligent party may be held legally responsible for their actions or inaction.

 Premises Liability In California